00049/managmentsystem/README.md

 # Smart-Waste-Managment-System
 This is the "smart waste managment system" project developed using Arduino and GSM.
+All the src code and SS are available in project report